 The College Recognizes the Association Sample Clauses

 The College Recognizes the Association.
-A. The College recognizes the Association as the collective bargaining agent for all current members of the College full-time instructional faculty in matters of professional compensation, benefits, and workloads.
+A. The College recognizes the Association as the collective bargaining agent for all current members of the College full-time instructional faculty and librarians in matters of professional compensation, benefits, and workloads.

 AutoNDA by SimpleDocs